semantifyit/sdo-check/docu/GeneralVerification.md

 * JSON-LD
 * Schema.org

-Additionally, restrictions are added/softened depending on real-world practices and usages (e.g. [schema.org's pragmatic view on conformance](https://schema.org/docs/datamodel.html#conformance), [Google's structured data testing tool](https://search.google.com/structured-data/testing-tool))
+Additionally, restrictions are added/softened depending on real-world practices and usages (e.g. [schema.org's pragmatic view on conformance](https://schema.org/docs/datamodel.html#conformance))

-The output of the verification process is provided as an error report in a structured way (JSON-LD) with a specific data model (GeneralValidationReport).
-Any abnormalities are expressed through corresponding error entries.
-The documentation file "BasicValidation.md" provides the error list for JSON and JSON-LD specific errors.
+The output of the verification process is provided as an error report in a structured way (JSON-LD) with a specific data model (GeneralVerificationReport).
+Any inconsistencies found are expressed through corresponding error entries.
+The documentation file "BasicVerification.md" provides the error list for JSON and JSON-LD specific errors.
 In the following the error list for schema.org is provided.

 ## Error List for General Verification of schema.org annotations